southern-cross-ai/AmplifyAI/reflectionlog.md

-# 📘 Project Reflection Overview
+# 📘 Project Reflection

+## 1️⃣ Tutor & Client Feedback Reflection

 This table summarizes the key challenges we encountered during our project, as well as the feedback and suggestions provided by our **tutor** and **client**.
 It also outlines how we responded and improved our workflow and documentation accordingly.

----

 | 🌟 **Reflection Area** | 🧠 **Background** | ⚠️ **Problems Identified** | 🔧 **What We Improved** | ✅ **Outcome / Notes** | 👥 **Executor** |
 |------------------------|------------------|-----------------------------|--------------------------|------------------------|--------------|